Akuli/python-tutorial/basics/what-is-programming.md

 If you want to know what some piece of code in this tutorial does just **try it and see**.
-It's practically impossible to break anything accidentally with code in this tutorial, so you are free to try out all the examples however you want and change them to do whatever you want.
+It's practically impossible to break anything accidentally with the things you will learn by reading this tutorial, so you are free to try out all the examples however you want and change them to do whatever you want.

 Even though a good tutorial is an important part about learning to program, you also need to learn to make your own things.
 Use what you